TIBHannover/CodiLIA/README.md

 Change the configuration in [docker-compose.yml](deployments/docer-compose.yml).
 It will automatically download the latest CodiLIA version.
 If you want to share your course, you have to set the `CMD_SHARE_URL` parameter in this file accordingly.

+Also checkout https://responsivevoice.com and get a free key.
+This key can be used with `CMD_RESPONSIVEVOICE_KEY` to enable text to speech output for your editor.

 All the other parameters are CodiMD-parameters, see the [CodiMD Configuration](https://hackmd.io/c/codimd-documentation/%2Fs%2Fcodimd-configuration).